Old Ordnance Survey Maps of Staffordshire

 Here are the details of maps for Newcastle-under-Lyme:

-We have published two versions of this map, showing how the area changed across the years.
-The town is well placed on the map, with all the town centre shown.
+We have published three versions of this map, showing how the area changed across the years.
+The town is well placed on the map, with all the town

 You might find this Index Map useful.